 Laser eyelid surgery is my specialty.
-The laser arcus marginalis release to remove dark circles is the most exciting development in plastic surgery in the past 3 years.
+The laser arcus marginalis release is a new laser technique for removal of dark circles under eyes is one of the most exciting developments in plastic surgery in the past 3 years.
 Patients come to my practice in

 Dark Circles under the Eyes affect a much younger age group than the typical eyelid rejuvenation or blepharoplasty patient.
 While dark circles do occur with eyelid aging, many people complain that they have had dark circles since childhood.

-Most people who come to see me for correction of dark circles under the eyes are in their 20’s and 30’s and they complain that the dark circles under their eyes:
+Most people who come to see me for removal of dark circles under eyes are in their 20’s and 30’s and they complain that the dark circles under their eyes:

 - Make them look tired

 - Create a hollow eye appearance